AElfProject/aelf-boilerplate/docs/demo/greeter.md

             └── ...
 ```

 The "protobuf" folder already contains a certain amount of contract definitions, including tutorial examples, system contracts.
-You'll also notice it contains AElf Contract Standard definitions that are also defined the same way as contracts.
+You'll also notice it contains **AElf** Contract Standard definitions that are also defined the same way as contracts.
 Lastly, it also contains **options.proto** and **core.proto** that contain fundamental types for developing smart contracts, more on this later.

 **Best practices:**
-- place your contract definition in Boilerplate's **protobuf** folder.
+- place your contract definition in **protobuf** folder.
 - name your contract with **contractname_contract.proto**, all lower case.

 Now let's take a look a the Greeter contract's definition: